Skip to content

 Follow these steps:

-- Use parallel PDF handling.
-The default ingest path splits large PDFs before Ray processing; behavior and tuning are described in the API guide — PDF pre-splitting.
-Set
+2. Use parallel PDF handling.
+The default ingest path splits large PDFs before Ray processing; refer to API guide — PDF pre-splitting.

 Pipeline concepts and stage overview appear in Key concepts.
 Default chunking behavior is summarized under Chunking.